framely/community/docs/guide/reuse-component.md

    :::

 ## Import module to the chatbot
-On OpenCUI, importing modules is another way to reuse conversational experience.
-Unlike a cloned project where you use existing work as a starting point, modify any thing in order to fit your need, but you can not benefit any improvement that will be introduced to source project after you clone.
-With an import module, it has to fit your need from get go, as there are only limited things, mostly at the language layer, that you can customerize.
-On the other hand, you can always upgrade imported module to newer version with bugs fixed, and experience improved.
+On OpenCUI, importing modules is another way to reuse conversational experiences.
+Unlike cloning a project where you use existing work as a starting point and modify anything to fit your needs, but you cannot benefit from any improvements that will be introduced to the source project after you clone it.
+With an imported module, it has to fit your needs from the get-go, as there are only limited things, mostly at the language layer, that you can customize.
+On the other hand, you can always upgrade an imported module to a newer version with bugs fixed and improved experiences.

-Reusing the conversational experience in module is simple: just import the module with desired functionality into your chatbot and connect the service to a provider in your organization.
+Reusing the conversational experience in a module is simple: just import the module with the desired functionality into your chatbot and connect the service to a configured provider in your organization.

 ### Import the module
 1. Enter source module [hours](https://build.opencui.io/org/me.quickstart/agent/hours/struct/service_schema), the one that you want to reuse.
 You can also go there by doing a search on the explore tab.